To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Legs spread and your nutrients draining, you are asked, quite politely, to wait for the thrust of foreign investment and the caress of money markets.
-Even on the day your city burns, and drought makes you beg for food, Paris Hilton manages to make her way to the forefront of your consciousness; suntanned, legs wide, teeth gleaming like the Nobel prize for globally successful people.

 A dollar for your day lands in your lap, and you think: hmm.
 I am cold today.
 Let me go inside this shop and buy one giant fake silver US dollar medallion.
 International Monetary Physics has told you that the reflection from this light blinging around your chest as you sit naked, will provide some heat.

 Life is banned, the community hall closed.
 You are asked to shut down all brain activity that does not have to do with the market that is coming in 2030, when the road arrives.

 Primary school is a giant slot machine.
 You thrust your children inside, like coins, 10-million of them, and there is room in high school for 10 000.
 Ten of them will see the Promised Land by becoming members of Parliament, the highest earning people in your country.
 I was once like you, said one last year.
 Just stay there, in the sun.